Church of the Cross in Bluffton beams.

 Located at 110 Calhoun Street, this historic house of worship overlooks the scenic May River.

 It has been attracting new generations of worshipers for more than 150 years.
 The deadly hurricane of 1898 damaged it and the rest of the building.
-By February 1900, repairs finished.
+By February 1900, repairs were finished.
 Workers remodeled the chancel and fashioned from the original pulpit and desk a walnut altar with a stone top, a lectern and a prayer desk.
-A chapel area was created in the narthex which was easy to heat for the sparse winter congregation.
+A chapel area, created in the narthex was easy to heat for the sparse winter congregation.

 Bluffton’s Church of the Cross, included on the National Register of Historic Places since 1975, features heart pine siding, a cruciform interior, cathedral ceilings and pink glass imported directly from England.
 Fanned arches with a look of palmettos top its mullioned windows, framed by latticed shutters.